elliotlarson/dev-notes/golang-html-template-notes.md

 </tr>
 ```

-## ParseGlob instead of parsefiles
+## ParseGlob instead of ParseFiles

 You can use a globbing method instead of naming files individually: